 Biography

-Jincheng Zhou is a graduate student at the University of Southern California.
-I currently work as a student worker at the Sigma Cognitive Architecture lab in the USC Institute for Creative Technologies.
-I received the Computer Science Outstanding Student Award from USC Viterbi School of Engineering when graduating with a B.S. degree in CS.
+I am a CS Ph.D. student at Purdue University advised by Professor Bruno Ribeiro in the PurdueMINDS Lab.
+Before joining Purdue, I was working with Professor Paul Rosenbloom and Dr. Volkan Ustun at the Sigma cognitive architecture lab in the USC Institute for Creative Technologies.
+I received the Ross Fellowship at Purdue University and Computer Science Outstanding Student Award from USC Viterbi School of Engineering when graduating with a B.S. degree in CS.

 Interests